1 "Surely there is a vein for the silver and a place for gold where they refine it.

 2 Iron is taken out of the earth, and brass is melted out of the stone.

 3 He sets an end to darkness, and to all perfection he searches out the stones of darkness and the shadow of death.

 4 The flood breaks out from the inhabitant, even the waters forgotten by the foot.
 They are dried up.
 They have gone away from men.

-5 As for the earth, out of it comes bread, and under it is turned up as it were by fire.
+5 As for the earth, out of it comes bread, and underneath it is turned up as by fire.

 6 Its stones are the place of sapphires, and it has dust of gold.